What Are the Real Closing Costs When Switching Mortgage Lenders in Canada?

 If your current payment has become unmanageable and extending amortization is the only realistic path, refinancing mid-term may be necessary.
 If you are carrying high-interest debt that a refinance would consolidate at a substantially lower rate, the penalty can pay for itself relatively quickly.
 If you need access to equity for a significant financial need and the alternative is higher-cost borrowing elsewhere, the math can support it.

-The mistake in these situations is not making the move.
-It is making it without first confirming the penalty in writing, adding up every cost, and running the breakeven calculation.
 Too many borrowers estimate the penalty, discover it is higher than expected after committing to a new lender, and absorb a loss that could have been avoided with one phone call.
+Always confirm the penalty in writing before you start the process.

 The practical approach